-There was no significant change in the nature of the Union's operations during the period 1 July 2016 to 1 May 2017.
+There was no significant change in the nature of the Union's operations during the period 1 May 2017 to 30 June 2017.

-On 2 May 2017 the Queensland Industrial Relations Commission approved the rule changes to the Electrical Trades Union of Employees, allowing the Union to merge its operations with the Electrical Trades Union and thus forming the Electrical Trades Union of Employees (AFULE Division).
+On 1 May 2017 the Queensland Industrial Relations Commission approved the rule changes to the Electrical Trades Union of Employees, allowing the former Australian Federated Union of Locomotive Employees, Queensland Union of Employees to merge its operations with the Electrical Trades Union and thus forming the Electrical Trades Union of Employees (AFULE Division).